Toyota Tundra: First generation (XK30/XK40; 1999)

 The grille was updated in 2002 (for the 2003 model year), along with a new Stepside bed available on Access Cab models.
 The Tundra Double Cab, also added to the lineup in late 2003 for the 2004 model year, was a crew cab with four rear-opening doors, with many interior and exterior details brought over from the Toyota Sequoia.
 Its bed was nearly 5 in longer than the competing Nissan Titan or Ford F-150.
 It is also 13 in longer, 3 in taller, and 4 in wider than the Regular and Access Cab versions, with a 12 in longer wheelbase.
-The Double Cab was only available with the V8 engine, and carried chassis codes UCK31/41, depending on whether or not it was equipped with four-wheel drive.
+The Double Cab was only available with the V8 engine, and carried chassis codes UCK31/41, depending on whether it was equipped with four-wheel drive.

-The new V6 engine was introduced in 2005, an aluminum block 4.0 L 1GR-FE rated at 236 hp and 266 lb·ft of torque.
-Also in 2005, the existing 4.7 L V8 was updated with Toyota's VVT-i variable valve timing technology and was rated at 282 hp and 325 lb·ft of torque while the 2006 versions were rerated at 271 hp and 313 lb·ft of torque.
+The new V6 engine was introduced in 2005, an aluminum-block 4.0L 1GR-FE rated at 236 hp and 266 lb·ft of torque.
+Also in 2005, the existing 4.7L V8 was updated with Toyota's VVT-i variable valve timing technology and was rated at 282 hp and 325 lb·ft of torque while the 2006 versions were rerated at 271 hp and 313 lb·ft of torque.
 The engine however was the exact same for both these years and the rerating was only due to a change in industry standards for how data was determined.
 Therefore the down-rated changes for 2006 were not actually mechanical in nature.

-For the new V6 model, the previous 5-speed manual mated to the 3.4 L engine gave way to an optional 6-speed manual for the new 4.0 L, and similarly a new 5-speed automatic replaced the older 4-speed.
-There was never any factory manual options available for the V8.
-Lastly, for the V8 equipped Tundra, the towing capacity was 6900 lb on the Double Cab and 7100 lb on Access Cab and Regular Cab models.
-While suitable for many, the first generation Tundra was reported at the time to not have enough power to compete with heavier-duty offerings of the Big Three; General Motors, Chrysler, and Ford.
+For the new V6 model, the previous 5-speed manual mated to the 3.4L engine gave way to an optional 6-speed manual for the new 4.0L, and similarly a new 5-speed automatic replaced the older 4-speed.
+There were never any factory manual options available for the V8.
+Lastly, for the V8-equipped Tundra, the towing capacity was 6900 lb on the Double Cab and 7100 lb on the Access Cab and Regular Cab models.
+While suitable for many, the first generation Tundra was reported at the time to not have enough power to compete with heavier-duty offerings of the Big Three (General Motors, Chrysler, and Ford).

-In 2003, the T3 Special Edition was sold in conjunction with the release of the Terminator 3 movie.
+In 2003, the T3 Special Edition was sold in conjunction with the release of the film, Terminator 3: Rise of the Machines.
 It included a TRD performance package, "T3" badging, blacked-out grille and trim pieces, special 17-inch wheels, and T3 limited interior trim.
-650 were sold in the US as 4x2 and 200 were sold in Canada as 4x4.
+650 were sold in the US as 4×2 and 200 were sold in Canada as 4×4.

 In 2006, the Darrell Waltrip Edition was marketed to honor the NASCAR driver and his participation in the NASCAR Truck Series.
 Only 2,000 V8-powered Double Cab models were produced.
 The package included special badging and unique 18-inch wheels.